duanegoodner/xiangqigame/docs/installing.md

 ```
 ### Stopping the Docker Container

-When you are done using the `cpyenv` container, run `docker compose down` at a local terminal (i.e. outside of the container) while in the `xiangqigame/.devcontainer` directory.
+When you are done using the `cpyenv` container, run `exit` from the terminal prompt in the container to exit the container get back to a local terminal prompt in the `./xiangqigame/.devcontainer` directory.
+Then run `docker compose down` to stop the container.

 ### Re-Starting the Docker Container